 We publish the certificates of the carbon credits we have bought each month so that you can see how many tonnes of CO2 (‘carbon credits’) have avoided.
 Please see these here

 When you subscribe to the Trace club, you are funding carbon reduction projects every month.
 Trace takes your money and sends it to the partners who are running the projects.
 You will hear from us once a month with information on the specific project you have funded.

-Log into your member portal and click on the top right menu.
+You can cancel your subscription at anytime.
+Just log into your member portal and click on the top right menu.
 You should see a button that allows you to cancel your subscription.
 If you have any issues please contact email@example.com

 Your lifestyle impacts your carbon footprint; for example if you take a lot of flights your carbon footprint will be higher than someone of similar lifestyle who doesn't fly regularly.
 The higher the volume of carbon in your footprint the higher the cost to offset it.
 The cost is also impacted by which type of project you want to offset with.
 Some projects are more expensive than others to offset the same amount of carbon.

 The average Australian emits approximately 21 tonnes of carbon a year.
 This is higher than many other nationalities because of a number of factors;